Museum education officers create and deliver a varied, dynamic and informative programme of museum education for adults and children

-Programmes are often designed to engage those who may not normally use the museum or gallery, such as hard to reach young people, young children, older people and families.
-Programmes can cover both formal and informal learning and can be aimed at classes, groups or individuals.
+Education programmes are often designed to engage those who may not normally use the museum or gallery, such as hard-to-reach young people, young children, older people and families.
+These activities therefore make museums valuable spaces for supporting communities.
+Programmes can cover both formal learning (such as school/course curriculum-linked content) and informal learning (done outside the curriculum) and can be aimed at classes, groups or individuals.

-You can work in museums, galleries or stately homes or in a community-based role.
+You can work in museums, galleries, science centres, stately homes or in a community-based role.

 Responsibilities

-As a museum education officer, it's your responsibility to engage the public.
+As a museum education officer, it's your responsibility to engage the public and communicate information.
 To do this, you'll need to:

-• create a learning strategy in line with the ethos of the museum
+• create a learning strategy in line with the ethos and subject focus of the museum

 • develop programmes of talks, activities and workshops around particular exhibitions or in response to particular themes or annual festivals